Decision on appointing a court appraiser

 Conditions and evidence

-- Citizenship Legal competence Personal adequacy Clean criminal record Suitable education Suitable expert knowledge, practical skills and experience Work experience Incompatibility of performing the activity Active knowledge of Slovenian
+- Citizenship Legal competence Personal adequacy Clean criminal record Suitable education Suitable expert knowledge, practical skills and experience Work experience Incompatibility of performing the activity Active knowledge of Slovenian A person has not been dismissed as a court appraiser

 Acquisition of a permit